 All GMI packaging materials shall meet all applicable regulatory requirements for its intended use.
+Packaging suppliers are responsible for maintaining regulatory compliance at all times.
 Packaging materials shall be produced and shipped in compliance with applicable local, state, federal and international regulations.
-It is GMI's policy to comply fully with the laws which govern and regulate the food industry.
+It is GMI's policy to comply fully with the laws which govern and regulate the food and food packaging industry.
+Examples include but are not limited to all regional laws prohibiting PFAS, BPA, phthalates, MOSH, MOAH and any other chemicals of concern in food packaging.